Hoverbear/hoverbear.org/_posts/2014-07-14-arch-docker-baseimage.md

 ## A full, start to end script ##
-You can grab a fullly automated script [here](https://github.com/Hoverbear/docker-archlinux).
+You can grab a fully automated script [here](https://github.com/Hoverbear/docker-archlinux).